Zettlr/zettlr-docs/docs/en/academic/citations.md

 ## Enabling Citations in Zettlr

-There are two engines related to citations: previews (citations can be previewed as images or links) and the actual process of generating citations (which happens only on export).
-Both of these engines are triggered by selecting a citation library that contains references.
-Without such a library, Zettlr will preview citations (so that you can see what will trigger Pandoc's citeproc), but won't replace them with formatted citations.
-Also, if you do not specify such a library, Zettlr will _not_ run Pandoc with its citeproc-engine, and therefore will not parse the citations.
+The citation engine that powers Zettlr is triggered when you point Zettlr to a citation library containing references.
+If a citation library is not specified, Zettlr will _not_ run Pandoc with its citeproc-engine, and therefore will not parse the citations.

-So the first step is to create citation library.
-Zotero is the recommended application for managing your library, so this tutorial assume's you are using Zotero.
+Zotero is the recommended application for managing your library and generating your citation library.
 If you use another program, you will need to figure out how to export to the CSL JSON format.

 > If you use Mendeley, Citavi, or any other references management software that does not export to CSL JSON, you can export to BibTex.

 ### Step 1: Install BetterBibTex

 The first step is to install [the BetterBibTex plugin for Zotero](https://github.com/retorquere/zotero-better-bibtex/releases/latest).
 The main benefit of this plugin is that it keeps your citation IDs (called CiteKeys) unique throughout your library.

 > **Why is this important?** For example, if you realise the publication date of a references has been saved wrong, you can change it in Zotero and citeproc will use the citation with the corrected information.
 However, without BetterBibTex, the same ID may be issued multiple times.
 This would could lead to an overt error, which is good because there is actually something wrong.
 However, it could also lead to a silent error, where citeproc uses the first item that matches the ID; this is bad because it is hard to spot erroneous citations after export.